phetsims/qa/doc/qa-book.md

 * iOS + Safari
 * Chrome OS

+#### Note on WebGL

-Something to note about sims using WebGL.
-WebGL may not run on certain platforms and browsers, such as chrome on lower macOS.
+WebGL may not run on certain platforms and browsers, such as Chrome on old versions of macOS.

 ### 4.2: Release Candidate (RC) Testing